xyproto/getver/README.md

 # getver

-Given an URL, get the current version for a project
+Given an URL, get the current version for a project.